Measuring dependence between random vectors via optimal transport: Formulas for dependence coefficients in parametric models

 \subsection{Examples}

 We compute the dependence coefficients $\dep_1(\Sigma)$ and $\dep_2(\Sigma)$ for $\Sigma$ in some parametric families of correlation matrices.
 For comparison, we also show the RV coefficient and its adjusted version $\overline{\RV}$ in~\eqref{eq:RVadj}.
 In these low-dimensional examples, the difference between the RV and the adjusted coefficient remains small.
-The difference however clearly materializes in higher-dimensional examples as in Figure~\ref{fig:EEG} (Top row), for instance.
+The difference however clearly materializes in higher-dimensional examples as in Figure~\ref{fig:EEG} (Top row) of the supplementary material, for instance.

 \begin{ex}[Bivariate correlation matrix] Let $p = q = 1$ and for $\rho \in [-1, 1]$ put

 From Proposition~\ref{prop:max}, we find